 If you are just beginning, start small with one or two garden beds.
 If you have limited space you can also try growing a Mediterranean potted kitchen garden on a patio or balcony.
 Most vegetables take about three months before you begin to harvest, and if you plant a new flat of seeds each month, you’ll have a continual harvest all year.

-We are coming up on Arbor Day on June 15, so make a special effort to plant a tree this year to help restore our critically damaged environment.
+Since Arbor Day just passed on April 29, make a special effort to plant a tree this year to help restore our critically damaged environment.
 Nurseries have a wide variety of fruit and ornamental trees you can select for your home.
 The coastal regions and mid-elevations are perfect for planting mangos, avocados, coconut palms, citrus and many more exotic fruit trees.
 Highland regions are ideal for the Haas avocado, apples, apricots, and the delicious annona.

 Here’s my Arbor Day prose for this year: The pied piper of today masquerades as artificial intelligence luring our children with high tech marvels toward to the precipice of environment collapse and Death.
 Listen to the flute of Pan awakening all to the ancient wisdom of natural intelligence.
 Turn around, children, and tend the Tree of Life, which gives us health and peace.